allwefantasy/auto-coder/README.md

 ---

-Auto-Coder is a command-line tool with YAML-based configuration that can automatically modify your project based on your requirements.
+Auto-Coder is a command-line tool with YAML-based configuration that can automatically develop your existing project based on your requirements.

-Auto-Coder aims to help developers to develop existing projects more efficiently.

 ## Installation